.NET API documentation moved from MSDN to docs.microsoft.com

 Run examples interactively in the browser

 When working with code, the best way to learn is to actually write code - we wanted to make sure that you can do that right from the browser.
-A year ago, we rolled out the .NET REPL feature, and through the year we've integrated it in a number of articles.
+A year ago, we rolled out the Try .NET feature, and through the year we've integrated it in a number of articles.
 Moving forward, we will continue integrating this functionality in even more API documents, allowing you to experiment without leaving the page.

 Supported by standard auto-generation tooling